 Basis of Presentation and Use of Estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 In the opinion of management, all adjustments, consisting of normal recurring accruals, considered necessary for a fair presentation have been included.
 Actual results could materially differ from those estimates.
 Additionally, certain reclassifications have been made to prior period financial statements to conform to the current period presentation.
+These condensed consolidated financial statements should be read in conjunction with our consolidated financial statements and the notes thereto contained in our Annual Report on Form 10-K for the year ended September 30, 2017.

 Cash and Cash Equivalents-The Company considers all liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
-The Company had no restricted cash at December 31, 2016 and September 30, 2016.
+The Company had no restricted cash at December 31, 2017 and September 30, 2017.